 Translation: if the count of numbers in C5:C7 is 3, sum the range C5:C7.
 Otherwise, display nothing.

 The logical test is based on the COUNT function, which counts numeric values:

 This test will return FALSE until the range C5:C7 contains three numbers.
 This will cause the IF function to return the value_if_false, which has been supplied as an empty string ("").
 In Excel, an empty string will look like an empty cell.
 Since C7 has no value in the original worksheet, the formula displays no result.
 Once the range C5:C7 contains three numbers, the test will return TRUE and IF will run the SUM function, which will return the sum of C5:C7 as a final result.

 There are many ways to check for blank cells, and several other options are explained below.

 The COUNTBLANK function counts empty cells in a range, so we can write a slightly more compact formula like this:

-With logical operators
+IF with logical operators

+While the COUNT function only counts numeric values, the COUNTA function counts any kind of value (i.e. numbers or text).
 As long as the range C5:C5 contains three values (numbers or text), the result will be TRUE and the SUM function will run.
 This doesn't really make sense for the example shown (which requires numeric input) but it can be used in other situations.